In this article and video, I have tried to answer the question “How to Read P&ID”.

-Reading P&ID is a difficult task for those who start their career in Oil &Gas and similar Chemical Process Industries.
+Reading P&ID is a difficult task for those who start their careers in Oil &Gas and similar Chemical Process Industries.
 Here, I have tried to explain P&ID and PEFS an easy way.

-Piping and instrumentation diagram is also known as Process engineering flow scheme which is PEFS.
+The piping and instrumentation diagram is also known as the Process engineering flow scheme which is PEFS.

 You will learn how to read P&ID and PEFS with the help of the actual plant drawing.
 P&ID is more complex than of PFD and includes lots of details.
 Link to download this P&ID is given at the end of the page.